Vjameli/Vjameli.github.io/_pages/about.md

 I am PhD student in Operations Research at the [University of Toronto](https://www.utoronto.ca/) supervised by Prof. [Timothy C.Y.
 Chan](https://chan.mie.utoronto.ca/).
+I hold a BSc (Hons) in Applied Mathematics from the [Institute of Mathematics, Statistics and Scientific Computing](https://www.ime.unicamp.br/en) of the [University of Campinas](https://unicamp.br/en/).
 My interests lie in both methodological aspects of mathematical optimization and its applications in healthcare.

 In the past, I have worked on improving and automating treatment planning for external beam radiotherapy.